Featuring Down Under By Karen Tintori

 By Karen Tintori and Jill Gregory -- originally published under the pseudonym Jillian Karr

 Four glamorous women.
 Four perfect brides.
 Four deadly secrets.
-When Perfect Bride magazine editor ...
+When Perfect Bride magazine ...

 By Jill Gregory and Karen Tintori